EthanRutherford/fast-fuzzy/README.md

 When searching, results are returned in descending order of score.
 Ties are broken by favoring the candidate whose length is closest to the length of the search term.
 This causes matches which are closer to exact full string matches to be effectively ranked higher in the case of a tie.
+Ties in length difference are broken by insertion order.

+Lists of candidates are stored in a [trie](https://en.wikipedia.org/wiki/Trie) internally, which avoids doing redundant work on candidates with common prefixes.
+Additionally, when a subtree of the trie can be determined to have no string long enough to score > threshold, the entire subtree is skipped entirely.
+This can significantly improve search times compared with a bruteforce search.

 ## exports
 | name | description | signature |